Avalum Naanum

-Avalum Naanum is a Tamil-language family soap opera starring Mounika Devi in a dual role opposite Amruth and Dharish, and is directed by Dhanush.
+Avalum Naanum (tamil: அவளும் நானும்) is a Tamil-language family soap opera starring Mounika Devi in a dual role opposite Amruth and Dharish, and is directed by Dhanush.
 It started airing on 26 February 2018 on Vijay TV in an afternoon programming block called "Vijay Matinee Thodargal".

 The show is a family melodrama based on twin girls Nila and Diya (both played by Mounika Devi).
 It ended on 22 June 2019 after a run of more than 300 episodes.

 Synopsis

 Nila and Diya (Mounika Devi) are identical twin sisters.
 Nila's parents try to force her to marry Praveen (Amruth) because he comes from a wealthy family even though they know Nila loves Vijay (Shri Mahadev) and wants to focus on her career.
 On her wedding day, she leaves a note for her father and leaves for Pondicherry to be with Vijay.
 Diya's father, Sathyamoorthy (Supergood Kannan), forces Diya to pretend to be Nila and marry Praveen for the sake of the family's reputation.
 After the wedding ceremony is over, Diya's boyfriend Aravind (Dharish) comes as a guest and discovers the twin switch.
 He tries to help Diya stand up to her parents because she can be a bit of a pushover.

 Meanwhile, Nila marries Vijay, but he is killed in a road accident on the wedding day and she becomes a widow.
 Vijay's relatives, except for her father in law and brother in law, blame her for his death.
 She tries to return home but her mother Gayathri almost kills her in a fit of rage.
 Her father Saythamoorthy pretends to disown her to save her from her mother's wrath.
 Nila returns to Pondicherry with her father in law and earns the love and respect of her in-laws by saving her mother in law's life.